microsoft/terminal/doc/specs/#1564 - Settings UI/design.md

 ![Keyboard page](./keyboard.png)

 When someone hovers over one of the items in the table, the Edit and Delete buttons will appear.
 Below is what the modal looks like if they were to click Edit on a command that does not have any arguments/actions.
+In the future, we would want this text box to be able to listen for key combinations.
+This would add a "listen" button to the UI.

 ![Keyboard page modal](./keyboard-modal.png)